353solutions/learn-go-by-writing-rest-apis/step_01/README.md

 information (we'll talk about structs later).
 Go has pointer but just as a mean for passing by reference.
 We don't have the C/C++ pointer operations which makes Go safer.

+We imported `net/http`, however when accessing types we use only the last part of the path so the types start with `http`.

 ```go
 	fmt.Fprintf(w, "שלום Gophers\n")